Patient Information: What You Need to Know

 Family and friends are allowed during labor, but no more than two attendees in addition to the coach will be allowed in the labor and delivery area.

 Fathers are encouraged to go home and sleep between delivery and discharge.
-If the mother is in a private room, the father may sleep overnight in a sleep chair or recliner provided.
-If the mother is in a semi-private room with another patient, the father will not be able to spend the night.
-This is to protect the privacy of the other patient.
+The father may sleep overnight in a sleep chair or recliner provided.

 Rest for new mothers